A HISTORY OF ROMAN ENGLAND

 Meanwhile in 60 AD the Iceni tribe of East Anglia rebelled.
 At first the Romans allowed them to keep their kings and have some autonomy.
 However in c.
 50 AD the Romans were fighting in Wales and they were afraid the Iceni might stab them in the back.
 They ordered the Iceni to disarm, which provoked a rebellion.
 However the Romans easily crushed it.
 In the ensuing years the Romans alienated the Iceni by imposing heavy taxes.
 Then, when the king of the Iceni died he left his kingdom partly to his wife, Boudicca and partly to Emperor Nero Soon, however Nero wanted the kingdom all for himself.
 His men treated the Iceni very high-handedly and they provoked rebellion.
 This time a large part of the Roman army was fighting in Wales and the rebellion was, at first, successful.
 Led by Boudicca the Celts burned Colchester, St Albans and London.
 However the Romans rushed forces to deal with the rebellion.
 Although the Romans were outnumbered their superior discipline and tactics secured total victory.

-Then in 71-74 AD the Romans conquered the north of England.
+Then in 71-74 AD the Romans conquered what is now the north of England.
 They built a great town at York.
 The Romans also established a town at Carlisle In the years 74-77 the Romans conquered South Wales.
 Then in 77 AD Agricola was made governor of Britain.
 First he conquered North Wales.
 Then he turned his attention to what is now Scotland.
 By 81 AD the Romans had captured the area from the Clyde to the Forth.
 In 82 they advanced further north.
 In 83 the Romans won a great victory at Mons Graupius (it is not known exactly where that was).
 However in 86 the Romans withdrew from Scotland.

-In 122-126 the Emperor Hadrian built a great wall across the northern frontier of Roman England to keep out the people the Romans called the Picts.
+In 122-126 the Emperor Hadrian built a great wall across the northern frontier of Roman Britain to keep out the people the Romans called the Picts.
 However under the Emperor Antonius Pius the Romans again invaded Scotland.
 In 42-43 they defeated the Picts.
 The Romans then built a wall of turf with a stone base to protect their conquests.
 However the Antonine Wall, as it was called, was abandoned about 163.
 The Roman army withdrew to Hadrian's Wall.

 THE END OF ROMAN ENGLAND

 By the middle of the 3rd century the Roman Empire was in decline.
-In the latter half of the 3rd century Saxons from Germany began raiding the east coast of Roman England.
+In the latter half of the 3rd century Saxons from Germany began raiding the east coast of Roman Britain.
 The Romans built a chain of forts along the coast, which they called the Saxon shore.
 The forts were commanded by an official called the Count of the Saxon shore and they contained both infantry and cavalry.

 However the Saxon raids were, at first, no more than pin pricks and most of Roman Britain remained reasonably peaceful and prosperous.